Kurukh people: Administration

-In a Kurukh village, the village level political organization is called Parha which consists of post such as Pahan (village priest), Panibharwa (water-bearer of Pahan), Pujar (assistant of Pahan), Bhandari and Chowkidar (watchman).
+In a Kurukh village, the village level political organisation is called Parha which consists of post such as Pahan (village priest), Panibharwa (water-bearer of Pahan), Pujar (assistant of Pahan), Bhandari and Chowkidar (watchman).
 Each has a particular role in religious ceremonies, festivals and solving disputes in the village.
 The traditional informal educational institution youth dormitory is called Dhumkuria.
 The public and common meeting place is Akhra where people meet for the purpose of discussion and solving disputes.

 Twelve to thirty villages form a Parha council.
 Each village has a village council, member of village council act as the members of Parha council in the headship of Parha chief.
 One of the villages in Parha is called Raja (King) village, another dewan (prime minister) village, another panrey (clerk of the village), a fourth kotwar (orderly) village and remaining village are called praja (subject) village.
 Raja village has highest social status because headman of this village presides at the meeting of a Parha Panchayat.

 The Kurukh are patrilocal and patrilineal.
 Clan name descends from father to son.
 The major lineage is known as Bhuinhari Khunt.
 Bhuinhari means owner of the land.
 Khunt has two sub groups: the Pahan Khunt and Mahato Khunt.
 Pahan and Mahato are two main office of Bhuinhari lineage.